-An English major at Houghton gives you the creative thinking, writing and research skills for a career in business, education, media, pre-law and more.
+An English major at Houghton gives you the creative thinking, writing, and research skills for careers in business, education, media, pre-law and more.

 Our English courses provide you with a solid introduction to a variety of genres of literary eras while developing your writing style and ability.

 Take a class on the works of the Brontë sisters, contemporary world literature, or Shakespeare.
 Research the literary greats and learn how to shape and support an effective analytical argument.
 Talk about controversies and challenges in today’s literature classroom as you prepare for a vocation in teaching or other professions that need thoughtful readers and strong writers.
 Explore elective courses in environmental literature or the literature of faith and doubt and prepare for a lifetime of reading and writing.

 English majors serve as (paid!) consultants in the Writing Center, write and edit for the Houghton Star student newspaper and Lanthorn literary magazine, and intern with the Office of Marketing and Communications to produce press releases and other content.